mdlacasse/Owl/README.md

 ```python
 plan.summary()
 ```
-The output of the last command reports that Jack and Jill can afford a $97k annual spending starting this year.
+The output of the last command reports that if future rates are exactly like those observed starting from 1969 and the following years, Jack and Jill could afford a $97k annual spending starting this year.
 It also contains many more details:
 ```
 SUMMARY ================================================================